Flag of the Russian Soviet Federative Socialist Republic

 Flag of the Russian SFSR (right) on a 1954 stamp with the flag of the Ukrainian SSR (left).
 The stamp celebrates the 300th anniversary of the reunification of Ukraine with Russia.

 The penultimate USSR-era flag was adopted by the Russian Soviet Federative Socialist Republic (RSFSR) in 1954 and used until 1991.
 The flag of the Russian SFSR was a defacement of the flag of the USSR.
 The constitution stipulated:

-The state flag of the Russian Soviet Federative Socialist Republic (SFSR) presents itself as a red, rectangular sheet with a light-blue stripe at the pole extending all the width [read height] which constitutes one eighth length of the flag.
+The state flag of the Russian Soviet Federative Socialist Republic (SFSR) presents itself as a red rectangular sheet with a light-blue stripe at the pole extending all the width [read height] which constitutes one eighth length of the flag with the golden hammer and sickle and gold-bordered star on the canton.

 The symbol of the hammer and sickle represented the working class; more specifically, the hammer represented the urban industrial workers and the sickle represented the rural and agricultural peasants.
 The red star represented the Communist Party and Communism.
 The red of the flag represented revolution in general and the Russian Revolution in particular.
 The blue stripe symbolized the wide Russian skies and the waters of its seas and rivers.

 History

+During the October Revolution in 1917, the plain red flag was used by the Bolsheviks.

-The first flag of the Russian SFSR, adopted on 14 April 1918, was a flag showing the full name of the recently created Soviet republic before the then imminent Russian spelling reform.
+The first flag of the Russian SFSR, adopted on 13 April 1918, was a flag showing the full name of the recently created Soviet republic before the then imminent Russian spelling reform.
 Its ratio was unspecified.

 From June 1918, the flag was red with the gold Cyrillic characters РСФСР (RSFSR) in the top-left corner, in a traditional Vyaz' style of ornamental Cyrillic calligraphy.

 From 1920, the characters were redesigned as described by the Russian Constitution of 1925.
 However, this flag was oftentimes not used, with the 1918 flag being used until 1937.